A Commitment to Good Governance

 Steamships strives to excel as a good corporate citizen of PNG and to be a leader in sustainable development within its industry.

+Steamships is committed to sustainable development and conducts its activities in a manner that protects the environment, health, security and safety of its employees, contractors, customers and communities.
 The Company has adopted a Sustainable Development Policy (available on the Company's website) which aims, amongst others, to reduce carbon footprint, reduce the volume of waste generated by operations, use water responsibly, be a good steward of natural resources and provide a work environment where all employees are treated fairly and with respect.

 Steamships’ Community Grant Program supports Papua New Guinean registered charities and NGOs that provide development and community advancement in health, education, social welfare and social enterprise.

-Principle 8/ Remunerate Fairly and Responsibly
+Principle 8 / Remunerate Fairly and Responsibly